Woman Presenting With Wording 'Do I Have Imposter Syndrome?'

 How Does Imposter Syndrome Connect to Mental Health?

-Imposter Syndrome doesn’t just stay in the workplace—it can affect your mental health, leaving you drained and overwhelmed.
+Imposter Syndrome doesn’t just stay in the workplace.
+It can affect your mental health, leaving you drained and overwhelmed.
 When you constantly doubt your abilities, the mental load of keeping up appearances can lead to burnout.
-It’s like running a marathon with no finish line—you’re exhausted but still pushing yourself to keep going.
+It’s like running a marathon with no finish line.
+You feel exhausted but still keep pushing yourself to keep going.

 This pressure often overlaps with anxiety or depression.
 You might feel like you’re always “on,” second-guessing yourself even when everything is going well.